matthewturner/sudoku-solver/README.md

 1. Recursive brute-force - very naive
 1. Parallel Recursive - very naive and also complicated
 1. Iterative - does not solve all puzzles
-1. Dancing Links - not done yet
+1. Dancing Links - solves 25x25 puzzles in a few seconds

 ## Running it in console